-It’s Silverstone 2017 and of course many people, especially fans of Formula One (F1) and Motorsport, like myself are glued to their TV sets watching the British Grand Prix for all the excitement that goes with such a great iconic event.
-The new owners of Formula One management, Liberty Media, run by Chase Carey, have even created a new event to display the cars and drivers in Central London on the Wednesday before the traditional Grand Prix weekend, to showcase the sport and bring it closer to fans – a true testament to bringing the experience of F1 closer to its customers.
+During the Silverstone 2017 Formula 1 Grandprix, most people, especially fans of Formula One (F1) and Motorsport, like myself are glued to their TV sets watching the British Grand Prix for all the excitement that goes with such a great iconic event.

-What’s interesting to me, as I’m watching Qualifying from the comfort of my sofa (sadly not attending F1 events this year) is that Eddie Jones, the celebrated and highly successful coach of the England National Rugby team (previously Australia as well), was at the Grand Prix too.
+What’s interesting to me, as I watched Qualifying from the comfort of my sofa (sadly not attending F1 events except virtually in 2020) is that Eddie Jones, the celebrated and highly successful coach of the England National Rugby team (previously Australia as well), was at the Grand Prix too.
 Eddie was not there as just a fan, using his VIP status to get into the pits of the Force India team like many other lucky celebrities do.
 He was actually there to study the winning operating models of another team and another sport or industry, to see what he can learn from other high performance teams – in order to take that back with him to run his own team and organisation in Rugby Union.

 It is clear that Eddie Jones understands that to continue to succeed at a high level and to run his organisation successfully, and achieve its goals, it’s all about learning from other Operating Models from different industries, especially very successful and innovative ones like F1.